About

 Learning how to balance training with recovery.
 Since this was my first year running, I had to make a new workout routine, prioritize rest, and focus on nutrition.
 It was natural for me to develop a running habit and stay consistent with training, so paying more attention to the other details will help me stay healthy and perform better in races.

-I have always been an athletic person, even as a little kid.
-Until I started running, hockey was what I spent most of my time doing.
-I have played on different recreational leagues in the Pittsburgh area and played on the NAHS Tigers Inline Hockey Team during my freshman and sophomore years.
-As much as I excelled at hockey, it didn’t give me the same personal accomplishment that running does.
-I know hockey has prepared me for running.
-I developed skills like focusing under pressure, hand-eye coordination, teamwork, and a healthy competitive mindset.
-I still play hockey for fun and to keep my body and brain working in different ways.
+I’ve been athletic since I was a kid, with a focus on hockey and mountain biking.
+I’ve played in recreational leagues in the Pittsburgh area and played for the NASH Tigers Inline Hockey Team in the 9th and 10th grades.
+As much as I love hockey, it didn’t give me the same personal accomplishment that running does.
+Hockey helped me develop skills like focusing under pressure, hand-eye coordination, teamwork, and a healthy competitive mindset.
+I still play and practice hockey for fun.

 Mountain biking is another sport I have always enjoyed.
 My dad and I compete in races during the summer, and it’s a lot of fun to be a part of.
-At 14, I was bumped up to the Sports category, competing against racers well into their 40s and 50s.
-I know bike races have prepared me mentally for the individual responsibility that running requires.
-I like to add biking into my workouts so I can get cardio and give my joints a break from the impact of running.
-I've always thought it would be cool to participate in triathlons, and I did my first one in 2024.
+At 14, I was bumped up to the Sports category, competing against racers in their 40s and 50s.
+Bike races prepared me for the personal responsibility running requires.
+I incorporate biking into my workouts to give my joints a break from the impact of running.
+I always thought it would be cool to participate in triathlons, and I did my first one in 2024.

-I am glad my friends encouraged me to join the running club because it opened the door for me to try something new.
-Now, I am hooked on running and can’t wait to see where it takes me.
-I am striving to be recruited to run at a Division 1 Collegiate Level.
+I am glad my friends convinced me to run because now I’m hooked and can’t wait to see where I can go with it.
+At this point in my running career, I am striving to be recruited to run at a Division 1 Collegiate Level.